gradle/gradle/design-docs/dependency-resolution-reporting.md

 # Open issues / further work

+- Provide a hint when dependency cannot be resolved and no repositories have been defined.
+- Resolution failure message should include selection reason.
 - The dependency insight report should render dynamic requested versions in a fixed order.
 - The reports should distinguish between dependencies that cannot be found and dependencies for which there was a failure.
 - Dependency report should include file dependencies.